Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Application to Fractional Spending

-An high-level description of a settlement is as follows. \begin{algobox} \begin{enumerate} \item The buyer sends the $\textit{fund}$ to settle to all validators. \item Validators send the transaction they validated (if any) from $\textit{fund}$ to each other via secret sharing (because we cannot trust the buyer to exhaustively list its payments). \item When validators receive $n-f$ transactions (or null) from others, they reconstruct the set of transactions emitted from $\textit{fund}$. \item Each validator creates a new fund, whose balance is the balance of $\textit{fund}$ minus each transaction gathered via secret sharing. \item Each validator signs the new fund and sends it to the buyer. \item $n-2f$ signatures received by the buyer for a same fund concludes the settlement. \end{enumerate} \end{algobox} Because of secret sharing, message complexity of settlement is $O(n^3)$.
+A high-level description of a settlement is as follows. \begin{algobox}{\textbf{Sketch of a settlement in previous work~\cite{breakingFp1}}} \begin{enumerate} \item The buyer sends the $\textit{fund}$ to settle to all validators. \item Validators send the transaction they validated (if any) from $\textit{fund}$ to each other via secret sharing (because we cannot trust the buyer to exhaustively list its payments). \item When validators receive $n-f$ transactions (or null) from others, they reconstruct the set of transactions emitted from $\textit{fund}$. \item Each validator creates a new fund, whose balance is the balance of $\textit{fund}$ minus each transaction gathered via secret sharing. \item Each validator signs the new fund and sends it to the buyer. \item $n-2f$ signatures received by the buyer for a same fund concludes the settlement. \end{enumerate} \end{algobox} Because of secret sharing, message complexity of settlement is $O(n^3)$.

-A seller executes the following steps to redeem received payments. \begin{algobox} \begin{enumerate} \item The seller retrieves from its memory digital signatures from quorums produced during each payment. \item The seller sends the fund to redeem along the validations proofs to all validators via secret sharing. \item Validators check the signatures and if they are correct, they create a new fund whose balance is the sum of the payments received by the seller. \item The new fund is signed and the signature sent to the seller. \item The seller collects $n-f$ signatures to conclude the redeem. \end{enumerate} \end{algobox} The message complexity of this redeem is $O(n^2)$ because of secret sharing.
+A seller executes the following steps to redeem received payments. \begin{algobox}{\textbf{Sketch of a redeem in previous work~\cite{breakingFp1}}} \begin{enumerate} \item The seller retrieves from its memory digital signatures from quorums produced during each payment. \item The seller sends the fund to redeem along the validations proofs to all validators via secret sharing. \item Validators check the signatures and if they are correct, they create a new fund whose balance is the sum of the payments received by the seller. \item The new fund is signed and the signature sent to the seller. \item The seller collects $n-f$ signatures to conclude the redeem. \end{enumerate} \end{algobox} The message complexity of this redeem is $O(n^2)$ because of secret sharing.

 \paratitle{Limitations} Producing blind signatures during a payment (step \ref{code:blindsignatures}) require an interactive phase between the buyer and the seller, resulting in a high latency.
 Each instance of secret sharing costs $O(n^2)$ messages and $5$ message delays, resulting in a high message complexity for settlement (step \ref{code:secretsharing1}) and redeem (step \ref{code:secretsharing2}).
-These mechanisms protect from an adaptive adversary and we replace them in \protocolname with a more efficient one: secret quorums.
+These mechanisms are protections against an adaptive adversary and we replace them in \protocolname with a more efficient one: Secret Quorums.